Major in Cinema Studies

 In addition to the courses required of all Cinema Studies majors, students pursuing this option must complete the following:

-1. Two Survey courses: World Cinema I (01:175:320) and World Cinema II (01:175:321)
+1. Two Survey courses: World Cinema I (01:175:320) and World Cinema II (01:175:321).
+Each of these courses is generally offered once a year; they do not need to be taken in order.

 • 01:175:350 Major Filmmakers I